ywarezk/react-public/05-jsx/README.md

 In this lesson we will talk about the syntax we will use to describe our React components.

+## What is JSX

+gives us html like syntax that we can use in our js files jsx translates to React.createElement

+## JSX rules - what i can and cannot do in JSX

+1. tags in lowercase tags in upper case Component
+2. do not use reserved js words in jsx

 ## Lesson Plan

 - What is JSX